-Germany leads the Global Remote Work Index on the 66 countries list on both Global rank and Rank in Europe, with the GRWI score of 0.824.
+Germany leads the Global Remote Work Index on the 66 countries listed on both Global rank and Rank in Europe, with a GRWI score of 0.824.

-However, a multicultural country was always on a priority list of relocating people due to available work prospects.
+However, a multicultural country was always on the priority list of people relocating due to available work prospects.
 Moreover, the Tourist attractiveness index placed Germany first, proving there’s much more than a career in this country.

 The definition of European standards and the German sense of quality partially explain how this most populous country of central Europe is on the top of GRWI lists.

 With an overall cybersecurity score ranking 3rd and socio-economic conditions ranking 5th, Germany has a well-developed infrastructure.
 Its crime response capacity is 3rd, and the legal measures system ranks 1st, with governmental spending injections to education and health coverage.

 Germany is a great place to stay.
 However, there are some holdbacks for remote workers.
 The good life can sometimes be expensive — the cost of living in Germany ranks 41st on the GRWI list.
 And even though the internet is affordable in the country, the quality of mobile and broadband services is relatively low, only 27th on the ranking.

 There’s always room for improvement, and Germany isn’t an exception.
 However, a few drawbacks didn’t hold Germany from becoming the mecca of remote work travelers.

 Best by the category: dimension ranking